Google Cloud Interconnect – Dedicated & Partner

 • Required for Cloud NAT

-• Required for Cloud Interconnect and HA VPN
+• Required for HA VPN

-• A recommended configuration option for Classic VPN.
+• A recommended configuration option for Classic VPN

 • Cloud Router helps dynamically exchange routes between the Google Cloud network and the on-premises network.